matthewcrews/blog/content/blog/2020-12-09-why-i-love-fsharp-for-mathematical-planning.md

 type Location = Location of string
 ```

-Instead of just using strings to describe our Items and Locations, we create simple, single-case Discriminated Unions (DU).
+Instead of just using strings to describe our Items and Locations, we create simple, single case Discriminated Unions (DU).
 These DUs provide context around what the strings are meant to represent.
 Let's go ahead and create our `item` and `locations` lists again.
 This time, wrapping them in DUs.

 ```fsharp
 let items =